Akecel/BobApp-API/README.md

 To send an SMS from the backend you have to use an external library.
 The one we chose is called Twilio.
 Twilio allows you to send / receive text messages and calls.

-You can find twilio documentation here :[Twilio Doc](https://www.twilio.com/docs/quickstart)
+You can find twilio documentation here : [Twilio Doc](https://www.twilio.com/docs/quickstart)

 #### Configuration